Integration Platform for Commerce Connectivity

 Data entity types

-Alumio iPaaS has the capability to send and receive data from all kinds of web services, file types and database.
-The graphical user interface gives the user the ability to configure endpoints, transform and map data and monitor API-driven integrations.
+The Alumio iPaaS has the capability to send and receive data from all kinds of web services, file types, and databases.
+Its user-friendly interface helps configure endpoints, transform and map data, and monitor API-driven integrations.

-Alumio supports all common API authentication methods for a quick start of your next integration.
-With several methods in the market, Alumio offers you a way to apply a standard process for authentication, removing the necessity to apply custom code for setting up authentication processes.
-Whether you require basic auth, API keys, Oauth, Oauth2, Oauth2 password grant, OpenID, SAML, TLS or JSON web token, the Alumio iPaaS accelerates your next integration project.
+Alumio supports all common API authentication methods to help kickstart your next integration.
+With several methods in the market, Alumio provides a way to apply a standard process for authentication, removing the necessity to apply custom code for setting up authentication processes.
+Whether you require basic authentication, API keys, Oauth, Oauth2, Oauth2 password grant, OpenID, SAML, TLS or JSON web token, the Alumio iPaaS is designed to accelerate integration projects.

 Alumio offers the possibility to apply mocking, which means to create mock-ups/mock system components.
 It enables several development and testing workflows that greatly enhance the agility of engineers with complex infrastructures and systems.
 API mocking empowers engineers and QA testers in their everyday work.

-The basic concept of mocking is - instead of using an actual API component – a “replacement” version of that API is created and used instead.
-It behaves as the original API but lacks many of the functional and non-functional characteristics of the original component.
+The basic concept of mocking involves creating a "replacement" version of an API for testing, instead of using an actual API component.
+It behaves as the original API but lacks many functional and non-functional characteristics of the original component.

 Download the technical white paper

-Do you want to learn more about Alumio's architecture?
+Do you want to learn more about the Alumio architecture?